My childcare choice

 When you have found your ideal childcare solution, remember to read the contracts, policies and procedures and so on really carefully.
 Knowing in advance what would happen if you, your baby or your childminder is ill can help reduce some of the associated worry when it inevitably happens.

 It’s worth remembering that all childcare settings are different, and they’ll each have their own payment structures, policies and procedures.
 Before signing your contracts, make sure you understand what the fees cover and when you’re expected to pay for the childcare service.
-Ask whether you can pay using childcare vouchers or make use of free early education sessions if your child is eligible.
+Ask whether you can pay using childcare vouchers, tax-free childcare, or make use of free early education sessions if your child is eligible.

 Don’t forget about deposits!
 Chances are you’ll have started your childcare search some weeks before your maternity leave ends.
 It’s a great idea, as knowing that your childcare is sorted will help put your mind at rest as you begin to think about going back to work.
 Budget carefully, though, as many childcare providers will charge a deposit to reserve your space.
 Make sure you know how much this holding charge will be, and whether or not it’s offset against later payments.